popstas/amocrm-to-planfix/README.md

 ### Development

+Run the ingest service with hot reload using `tsx`:

 ```bash
 npm run dev
 ```

-The ingest server will start on `http://localhost:3012`
+The ingest server will start on `http://localhost:3012`.

 ### Production

-Run the queue worker and the ingest service separately:
+Run the queue worker and the ingest service separately using `tsx`:

 ```bash
 npm start        # start the worker